Top 3 Tips for Adding Music to Video with Editing Software

 How do I add music to a video?

-There are numerous ways to add music to a video, and the level of ease with which you can get it done depends on the type of editing software you’re using.
+There are numerous ways to add music to a video, and the ease with which you can get it done depends on the editing software you’re using.

-For illustrative purposes, we will use the popular Adobe Premiere Pro editing software.
+We will use the popular Adobe Premiere Pro editing software for illustrative purposes.

 Here are the steps to follow when using Adobe Premiere Pro: